curl/everything-curl/http-response.md

  - 1xx: transient response, more is coming
  - 2xx: success
  - 3xx: a redirect
- - 4xx: the client asked for something the server couldn't/wouldn't deliver
+ - 4xx: the client asked for something the server could not or would not deliver
  - 5xx: there's problem in the server

 Remember that you can use curl's `--write-out` option to extract the response